 You’ve tried all the tricks of the trade.
 You've played a wannabe Iron Man in Ra.One to yourself in Fan.
 Now you are playing a dwarf.
 What's next SRK?

 e says that it is good luck to rub the head of a dwarf,” said Haldon.

 “Tell him that it is even better luck to suck on a dwarf’s cock,” said Tyrion.

 – George RR Martin, Game Of Thrones

-This Shah Rukh, who is trying really hard to look midget-y, then finds himself face-to-face with a hooting, cheering, clapping audience that he immediately assumes is for him.
-(Remember this is a man who made a movie about being his own fan, obviously called Fan.)
+Just a few months back, we’d also been bestowed with that teaser that started off with Shah Rukh, who is trying really hard to look midget-y, finding himself face-to-face with a hooting, cheering, clapping audience that he immediately assumes is for him.
+(Remember, this is a man who made a movie about being his own fan, obviously called Fan.)

 Over the last decade or so, Bollywood seems to have forgotten about them, with TV being the last bastion of those below four feet.

 But shitty trailer and teaser aside, the really important question is what exactly is SRK trying to prove still, after spending more than 25 years in the industry?
 Is it me or is there a pattern to SRK’s choice of characters.
 I’m a fucking good actor seems to be the gauntlet thrown at us time and again.
 I’m such a fucking good actor that I will convince you that I’m a creepy dude with a speech impediment, and then I will come back and play lead roles in romcoms with lilac sweaters slung carelessly over my shoulders and you will buy it.
 Not enough?
 Ok then I will convince you that not only am I a creep, but now I’m a creep who is deaf and mute in Koyla.
 Not enough?
 Ok then, autistic?
 Not enough?
 OK then a straight-up schizo super fan?
 The challenges to himself and us never seem to stop.